fmshot/auctions-with-chat/README.md

 # Auctions

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.It is a complete working app with your images automatically saved to firebase when you add images.
+Email femishotolaa@gmail.com if you run into any issues.

 ## Development server